People's National Front

-The People's National Front (ޕީޕަލްސް ނެޝެނަލް ފްރޮންޓް, PNF) is a political party in the Maldives.
+The People's National Front (ޕީޕަލްސް ނެޝެނަލް ފްރޮންޓް, PNF) is a political party is a right-wing political party in the Maldives, founded in 2023 by Zeine Abdulla Yameen after former President Abdulla Yameen split from the Progressive Party of Maldives.
+It advocates social conservatism and right-wing populism, with a focus on nationalist policies.

 History

 Former President of the Maldives Abdulla Yameen left the Progressive Party of Maldives after an internal conflict between the PNC and PPM coalition, then decided to form his own party.
-Yameen and other members requested approval for the party by the Elections Commission (EC) on 23 November 2023, but since Yameen was serving a sentence for money laundering and bribery he lacked the authority to do so.
+Yameen and other members requested approval for the party by the Elections Commission (EC) on 23 November 2023, but since Yameen was serving a sentence for money laundering and bribery, he lacked the authority to do so.
 His aides went to the EC to discuss the new party.
 The 8 founding members of the PNF party are: